 In addition to the Gaps Analysis, the public weighed in on groundwater issues through the WAVE.
 When prioritizing issues at the Watershed Summit, the public ranked groundwater as their lowest priority out of 10 issues.
-Meanwhile, the BCWMC Commissioners, TAC members, and technical partners ranked groundwater as their 4th highest priority out of 10 issues (see Appendix E).
+Meanwhile, the BCWMC Commissioners, TAC members, and technical partners ranked groundwater as their 4th highest priority out of 10 issues (Appendix D).